0xSiO/api-rs/README.md

 ## Preface

-The goal behind this template is to produce a simple, scalable project skeleton for a typical web API service.

-The opinions laid out below are just that - opinions.
-Do not take them as gospel.
+The goal of this template is to provide a simple, scalable project skeleton for a typical web API service.
+The opinions laid out below are not gospel.
 Make adjustments to suit the needs of your application and your team.

 ## Configuration